carlinjshaw/unit20module15/08-TypeScript-and-OOP/01-Activities/28-Stu_Mini-Project/README.md

 # 🏗️ Module 08 Mini-Project: Zoo Animal and Employee Tracker Using TypeScript and OOP

-In this mini-project, you will work with a group to complete the Zoo Animal and Employee Tracking app by filling in the missing classes while using TypeScript to build a robust fault-tolerant application.
+In this mini-project, you will work with a group to complete the Zoo Animal and Employee Tracking app by filling in the missing classes while using TypeScript to build a robust and less error prone application.

-* As a developer, I want a robust fault-tolerant application built using TypeScript that will take in user inputs via Inquirer.js on the different animals living and employees working at the zoo.
+* As a developer, I want a robust and less error prone application built using TypeScript that will take in user input via Inquirer.js on the different animals living and employees working at the zoo.

 * As a developer, I want to follow the object-oriented programming (OOP) paradigm to build a modular, reuseable system for future development cycles.